Guillaume Courtois: General

 Guillaume Courtois was mainly a history painter of Christian religious and mythological scenes.
 He was also in demand as a staffage painter.
 He is sometimes referred to as a battle painter because of his involvement in the decorative project in the chapel of the Congregation of the Jesuits, a small oratory housed in a room of the Collegio Romano adjacent to the Sant'Ignazio Church, Rome.
 This was a collaborative effort of the brothers Guillaume and Jacques.
 It is now established that Jacques - who was a specialist in battle scenes - painted the battles in the backgrounds.
 Guillaume painted the scenes that depict victories attributed to the intervention of the Virgin: Heraclius defeats the armies of Chosroes, St. Pulcheria, The Triumph of Emperor Zimisches, The Battle of Louis IX of France, and Julian the Apostate pierced by Saint Mercurius.
 Early drawings of Guillaume Courtois represent battle scenes and show that he was initially influenced by his brother.
-He also produced a few portraits and collaborated with other artists on genre paintings.
+He also produced a few portraits, particularly in his early career.
+He depicts his sitters with realistic sensitivity and a peculiar expressiveness, combining the models of Gian Lorenzo Bernini and Carlo Maratta.
+He collaborated with other artists on genre paintings.

-Courtois’ first major public commissions were frescoes for the San Marco, Rome.
+Courtois' first major public commissions were frescoes for the San Marco, Rome.
 Pietro da Cortona recommended the two brothers to Niccolò Sagredo, the Venetian ambassador in Rome who wished to have the church decorated.
 He painted the Battle of Joshua for the Gallery of Alexander VII in the Quirinal Palace and the Martyrdom of St Andrew for the high altar of the Sant'Andrea al Quirinale.

 These early works show the influence of Cortona, combined with the influence of the Baroque style of Agostino Carracci through the mediation of the more dynamic version offered by Giovanni Lanfranco’s work.
-These influences are reflected in the exuberance in form and color that will remain characteristic of Courtois’ work.
+These influences are reflected in the exuberance in form and colour that will remain characteristic of Courtois’ work.
 The style of Pier Francesco Mola also formed a factor in his development.
 He also worked alongside Mola, Gaspard Dughet, Francesco Cozza, and Giovanni Battista Tassi on the decoration of the Valmontone Palace of Camillo Francesco Maria Pamphili around 1658-1659.
 Some figures painted by Courtois in this Palace were previously attributed to Mola.

 In 1661, he painted an Assumption for the church of San Tommaso da Villanova in Castelgandolfo in Ozzola.

-In his mature work he further showed the influence of Carlo Maratta, an artist who fused the Baroque and Classicist styles.
+In his mature work, he further showed the influence of Carlo Maratta, an artist who fused the Baroque and Classicist styles.
 This is reflected in the sweet faces of the female figures in works such as the Madonna of the Rosary for the St. George Church in Monte Porzio Catone made in 1666 on a commission by prince Giovanni Battista Borghese.